 Many organizations, both private and public, are currently evaluating or deploying Open Source ETL tools like Talend, CloverETL and Pentaho.
 These leading open source ETL suites offer a range of ETL capabilities, ranging from ETL to ad-hoc analysis and reporting.

 Adoption increases for open source ETL tools

 On a feature-by-feature comparison, many open source ETL tools still can’t beat the leading closed source offerings, but, as a leading analyst firm recently stated in a research paper: open source adoption increases, because it is often considered ‘good enough’.
 When cutting edge functionalities are not of the essence, these offerings provide a robust and complete alternative.
-The functionality of Pentaho Data Integration (PDI) has increased so rapidly in the last two years that it has become a major competitor for the commercial ETL tools.
+The functionality of Pentaho Data Integration (PDI) ) for example, has increased so rapidly in the last two years that it has become a major competitor for the commercial ETL tools.

 Open source ETL tools are worth considering

 If you combine the ‘good enough’ factor with an attractive price point and the support delivered by the vendors, open source ETL is certainly worth considering.
 In the ETL tools comparison report there is a thorough evaluation of the most common open source ETL tools listed like Talend, CloverETL and Pentaho.

 Download our in-depth comparison: open source ETL tools included

 Since 2004, the consultancy and analyst company Passionned Group has been closely monitoring the market for both data integration and open source ETL tools.